 4.4.
 To calculate the resealing efficiency of a given treatment condition, calculate the area under the curve (AUC) of the +LLO in M1 (AUC(M1)) and +LLO in M2 (AUC(M2)).
 Use the approach suggested below to assess the efficiency (E) of resealing:

-4E=1-AUCM1AUCM2=AUCM2-AUCM1AUCM2
+E=1-AUCM1AUCM2=AUCM2-AUCM1AUCM2

 4.5.
 Perform a comparison between control and test treatment by determining the efficiency ratio (REff) indicated below: